-Are you SURE you’re ready to launch your startup?
+Are you SURE you’re ready to start a SEO business?

 Because one of the biggest mistakes you can make is to go live when you haven’t created an actionable plan to generate leads.

 And without new leads that you can convert into prospects that then become long-term customers, your startup will fail.

 So what exactly are the best strategies for lead generation for startups?
 Let’s dive in and find out what you need to know.

 Everyone loves free stuff.

 And yes, that means that you have to be willing to make an offer, and usually one that costs people nothing.